sst/sst/www/docs/quick-start.md

 </TabItem>
 </MultiPackagerCode>

+If you would like to use a more minimal starter you can pass in `--minimal` to see all the options.

 ## Building your app

 Once you are ready to build your app and convert your CDK code to CloudFormation, run the following from your project root.